-My 7-year-old daughter resembles a mini version of a full-grown hoarder.
-She likes to collect things, and preserving the memories of everything memorable (so basically EVERYTHING) has become her passion that she gradually brought to perfection.
+My 7-year-old daughter likes to collect things, and preserving memories of everything memorable has become her passion that she gradually brought to perfection.

 Sticks.
 Rocks.
 Feathers.
 Empty snail shells.
 Strands of horse tail hair.
 Dead bugs or at least parts of their lifeless bodies.
 Popped balloons.
 Broken arrows.
 Wilted flowers.
+Piles of notes scribbled in cute loopy handwriting.
 Parts of missing toys.
 Broken parts of missing toys.
 Broken parts of broken missing toys.
-Loose buttons.
-Piles of notes scribbled in cute loopy handwriting.
-Boxes.
-Old receipts.
-Expired coupons.
-Empty lotion jars.

 EVERYTHING is ever so special to her.